ARMargolis/bias_genderviz/submission.md

 We are interested in helping audience use artificial intelligence to explore languages, especially as it relates to gender bias.
 Natural Language Processing (NLP) tools such as Generative Pre-Trained Transformers (GPT) -2 and -3 trained on the English language, where "he" is 50% more common than "she," have learned and reflected society's biases.
 But we can "dissect" AI's brains and determine what is making GPT-3 assume a person is male or female.
+Every word or phrase, from pronouns such as "I" and "you" to nouns such as "nurse" and "librarian" to verbs such as "lead" and "bake" to adjectives such as "smart" and "beautiful," affects translation between implicitly and explicitly gendered words.
+This graphic shows the gender implications of various words in word2vec:

-Because GPT-3 relies on attention, it is relatively easy to explain why the NLP tool chooses male or female words. http://jalammar.github.io/illustrated-transformer/ If possible, we can extend to biases in attentional image analysis tools, such as Contrastive Language–Image Pre-training. https://openai.com/blog/clip/ Our goal would be to build on work by NLP experts, often directed toward other experts, to allow general audiences to explore gender bias in GPT-3.
+Because GPT-3 relies on attention, it is relatively easy to explain why the NLP tool chooses male or female words. http://jalammar.github.io/illustrated-transformer/ If possible, we can extend to biases in attentional image analysis tools, such as Contrastive Language–Image Pre-training. https://openai.com/blog/clip/
+Our goal would be to build on work by NLP experts, often directed toward other experts, to allow general audiences to explore gender bias in GPT-3.

 * What experience do you have in collaborating?